-Share deals are usually formalized through private agreements that do not need to be notarized.
+Share deals are usually formalized through private agreements (not subject to any specific formal requirements).
 Under these agreements, the parties agree on the terms and conditions for the transfer of shares, which generally include specific provisions on the real estate owned by the seller, namely through representations and warranties, conditions precedent and specific indemnities related to potential or actual contingencies identified in the property.